divyanshu9821/autonomous_dinosaur/README.md

-basic project to apply some knowledge that i gain
+basic project to apply that i learnt

 Work in progress .....